-Emancipatory Research TM addresses the inherent Eurocentrism and bias in conventional research methodologies that lead to inaccurate use and interpretation about non-White client populations that compromises efficacy among researchers.
+Emancipatory Research addresses the inherent Eurocentrism and bias in conventional research methodologies that lead to inaccurate use and interpretation about non-White client populations that compromises efficacy among researchers.

 CRESTS-Liberate aids existing researchers in:

 de-colonizing their research methods to achieve more truthful findings,

 For beginning researchers, this program introduces bias-free research concepts and procedures to enable participants to begin their journey toward becoming an active participant in research about themselves and their communities.

 The CRESTS-Liberate curriculum consists of 8-units offered asynchronously on our training platform.
 The subject matter ranges from a discussion of racism in research about Black individuals, families, and communities as well as other groups of culturally marginalized people.

 Community Stakeholder-Scholar (CSS) ModelTM

 With the goal of developing more effective researchers, we use the this unique approach to involve community members as active participants in research.